 Since messaging conversations can span over a few hours, or even a few days, and in many cases become inactive as we’re waiting for a consumer to reply, LivePerson has created the following tools to help manage ongoing conversation:

-Based on three optimization points - conversation queue, agent matching, and agent capacity - Smart Capacity is able to prioritize and match conversations to bring messaging efficiency to a new level.
-Smart Capacity functionality is an algorithm that automatically adjusts agent capacity based on availability rather than concurrency, to give brands the smartest way to manage agent staffing and efficiency.
+Based on three optimization points - conversation queue, agent matching, and agent capacity - Dynamic Capacity is able to prioritize and match conversations to bring messaging efficiency to a new level.
+Dynamic Capacity offers an algorithm that automatically adjusts agent capacity based on availability rather than concurrency, to give brands the smartest way to manage agent staffing and efficiency.

 Dynamic Capacity splits conversations into active and inactive conversations to help agents manage concurrent conversations, so as consumers come in and out of the conversations, agents can do the same, allowing agents to reach up to 22 conversations per hour.

 How does it work?

 Conversations that are not completed but are inactive may clutter up the Agent Workspace - even though they are unactionable.
 Using ‘autoclose’, LivePerson automatically removes inactive conversations from the agent current workload to a dormant pool.
 This better focuses agents without ‘hanging up’ on the consumer to maintain a great customer experience.

 The Agent Workspace is a fully equipped, centralized platform equipped with innovative tools and resources, such as predefined content, CRM integrations, and other capabilities.
 The goal of the Agent Workspace is to help agents effectively answer and manage conversations from different channels, and it is designed to organize important conversations for the agent so they know exactly what to deal with next.
 Customer agent tools within the Agent Workspace, such as ‘widgets’, contain additional webpages tools or applications that agents can use during the conversation.
 The most popular custom widget is CRM integration that pulls up the record of the customer in an active conversation.
 Learn more by seeing a video to get acquainted with the Agent Workspace.